Commonwealth Games: During the 21st century

 The 2022 Commonwealth Games were held in Birmingham, England.
 It was the third Commonwealth Games to be hosted in England, following London 1934 and Manchester 2002.
 The 2022 Commonwealth Games coincided with the Platinum Jubilee of Elizabeth II and the tenth anniversary of the 2012 Summer Olympics and the 2012 Summer Paralympics, both staged in London.
 The 2022 Commonwealth Games was the last edition to be held under Queen Elizabeth II, before her death on 8 September 2022.

 On 16 February 2022, it was announced that the 2026 Commonwealth Games would be held for a record sixth time in Australia, but for the first time they would be decentralised, as the state of Victoria signed as host 'city'.
 The event were to have four regional clusters mainly focused in Bendigo region, and another three regional centres.
 However, in July 2023, the Victorian Premier Daniel Andrews announced that Victoria would no longer host the 2026 Games.
 The Scottish government later agreed to hold the 2026 games in Glasgow, following Victoria's cancellation, however the games will be "scaled down" with only 10 sports being staged in four venues, and a commitment that public funds would not be required.
 The 2026 Commonwealth Games will be the first held under the reign of King Charles III.

-The three nations to have hosted the Commonwealth Games the most times are Australia (5), Canada (4) and New Zealand (3).
-With the 2022 games, England increased its number to three.
-Three games have been hosted in Scotland, one in Wales, two in Asia (Malaysia (1) and India (1)) and one in the Caribbean (Jamaica (1)).
+The three nations to have hosted the Commonwealth Games the most times are Australia (5), Canada (4) and Scotland (4).
+New Zealand has 3 and with the 2022 games, England also increased its number to three.
+One Games had been hosted in Wales, two in Asia (Malaysia (1) and India (1)) and one in the Caribbean (Jamaica (1)).
 The event has been awarded to, but never been held in, Africa, with Durban being stripped of the 2022 Games following financial issues.

+The 2030 Commonwealth Games will be held in Ahmedabad and it will mark the centenary of the inaugural Commonwealth Games.